dotnet/docs/docs/architecture/blazor-for-web-forms-developers/forms-validation.md

 # Forms and validation

 The ASP.NET Web Forms framework includes a set of validation server controls that handle validating user input entered into a form (`RequiredFieldValidator`, `CompareValidator`, `RangeValidator`, and so on).
-ASP.NET Web Forms also supports model binding and validating the model based on data annotations (`[Required]`, `[StringLength]`, `[Range]`, and so on).
+The ASP.NET Web Forms framework also supports model binding and validating the model based on data annotations (`[Required]`, `[StringLength]`, `[Range]`, and so on).
 The validation logic can be enforced both on the server and on the client using unobtrusive JavaScript-based validation.
 The `ValidationSummary` server control is used to display a summary of the validation errors to the user.

-One benefit of Blazor is that validation logic can be shared between both the client and the server.
+Blazor supports the sharing of validation logic between both the client and the server.
 ASP.NET provides pre-built JavaScript implementations of many common server validations.
 In many cases, the developer still has to write JavaScript to fully implement their app-specific validation logic.
-The same model types, data annotations, and validation logic can be used on both the server and client in Blazor apps.
+The same model types, data annotations, and validation logic can be used on both the server and client.

 Blazor provides a set of input components.
 The input components handle binding field data to a model and validating the user input when the form is submitted.